 I made it my business to create thoughtful and pleasing designs and to use only the best materials and finest craft skills during production.
 People liked what we were doing.
 Stirling Moss and his contemporaries ordered our steering wheels and manufacturers such as AC Cobra, Aston Martin, Jaguar and almost all of the top marque car makers have, at some time, specified our steering wheels as original equipment.
 We have enjoyed, and are still enjoying, great success.
 The same thing seems to have happened with Aviation Leathercraft...

 I’m a qualified and keen pilot and in 1977 I decided I wanted a real flying jacket.
-You know, a proper one.
-One like those you saw in the films and in the faded photographs of our heroic WWII pilots.
+You know, a proper one; one like those you saw in the old movies and in the faded photographs of our heroic WWII pilots.
 I discovered that the jacket I sought (the one that small boys dream of as they pretend to be a daring Spitfire pilot), was the Irvin Sheepskin Flying Jacket used by RAF pilots.
 So, I did my research and made one (you can read more about that in The Irvin story).
 I loved it.
 It was warm, comfortable, ideal for flying and I must admit; wearing it felt rather good.

 Other people liked my jacket too and it wasn’t long before we were asked to make some more.
 We began to accept orders and Aviation Leathercraft was born.
 It seemed to work out well.
 Supplies of war issue flying jackets were diminishing, yet demand for the jackets was high.
 We became very busy and our craftsmen did a grand job in meeting the demand for high-quality hand-made jackets.
 Then as now our jackets were popular with pilots, motoring enthusiasts, bikers and people who just wanted a great jacket for everyday use.